 Always leave people better than you found them.
 Hug the hurt.
 Kiss the broken.
 Befriend the lost and love the lonely.

-Johannesburg, South Africa – I am a writer, and I constantly take notes everywhere I go.
+Johannesburg, South Africa (10 Feb 2019) – I am a writer, and I constantly take notes everywhere I go.
 My iCloud folder can get quite messy so every now & then I clear it out.
-I was busy doing that this morning when I found this… something I had written after a flight last year & somehow completely forgot about, but something worth sharing today.
+I was busy doing that this morning when I found this… a note about kindness.
+Something I had written after a flight last year & somehow completely forgot about, but something worth sharing today.

 It was a random Wednesday with another flight to another city for another big meeting.
 Just another day really.
 And it was early which didn’t help my cause, I’m a pretty happy guy but mornings do require coffee.
 Strong, black and apparently never enough of it.